Chase Elliott wins first Cup Series title, joins father Bill as NASCAR champion

 Elliott’s father, Bill Elliott, won his only Cup Series championship in 1988.
 As with his son, eventually, Bill Elliott was the reigning holder of NASCAR’s Most Popular Driver award at the time, an honor he received a record 16 times in his Hall of Fame career.

 Chase Elliott is the reigning two-time winner of the award, a testament to not only his bloodlines but also his talent, including becoming the youngest winner of NASCAR’s Nationwide Series (now the Xfinity Series) in 2014.
-It also didn’t hurt that, when Elliott was promoted to the top level in 2016, he replaced the ultrasuccessful but far from universally beloved Jeff Gordon in Hendrick Motorsports’ No. 24 Chevrolet.
+It also didn’t hurt that, when Elliott was promoted to the top level in 2016, he replaced the ultra-successful but far from universally beloved Jeff Gordon in Hendrick Motorsports’ No. 24 Chevrolet.

 Now driving for Hendrick in a car bearing the same number, 9, that was most closely associated with his father’s storied career, Elliott gave his team its first Cup Series triumph since 2016, when Jimmie Johnson won the last of his record-tying seven championships.
 As fate would have it, Johnson was competing Sunday in his 686th and final race as a full-time driver.